-“Then- then just light it and it will soar with- with our love…” Sawako wiped away her tears and continued to instruct the boy called Haruto next to her, hoping to salvage the fragments of her shattered fantasy.
+“Then- then just light it and it will soar with- with our love…” The girl called Sawako wiped away her tears and continued to instruct the boy called Haruto next to her.

 “No, no, no it’s fine.
 It’s all right.
 We don’t need a- a silly lantern to love each… each… each oth-”

 Boom!
 Loud explosions could be heard.
-In the sky, fireworks lit up the starry night, painting the sky in fleeting memories of multicolored wonder before disappearing silently into the hearts and minds of the watchers.
+In the sky, fireworks lit up the starry night, casting colors that rivaled the forgotten afternoon rainbow.
+Murmurs of “wow” and “ahh” were exchanged between the families and couples present on the bridge.

 “Ah, so those are fireworks huh.”

 “Yea… They’re… They’re beautiful aren’t they?”
-The girl named Sawako didn’t wait for an answer... no, she knew he couldn’t give an answer.
-She put her head on Haruto’s shoulders, hoping to hide tears.
+The girl named Sawako didn’t... no, she knew he couldn’t give an answer.
+She put her head on Haruto’s shoulders.